Click Here for AUCTION LOGIN

 Why are buyers willing to buy lots in the auction at more than the 'buy out' price set by the Order?

-By submitting certificates to the administrator they avoid having to pay the 'buy-out' price and benefit from a payment from the 'buy-out fund.'
+By submitting certificates to the administrator they avoid having to pay the 'buy-out' price.

 What size bids can I make?